alsosprachben/mnvkd/README.md

     2. until it is known that an `EAGAIN` error _would be_ encountered.

  - On Linux:
+    1. `epoll()` is used:
-    1. `epoll()` is used in an edge-triggered manner, with a single `epoll_ctl()` that registers all I/O if/when the first block occurs.
+       1. in an edge-triggered manner, with a single `epoll_ctl()` that registers all I/O if/when the first block occurs, or
+       2. in a one-shot manner, with an `epoll_ctl()` that registers each time a block occurs.
     2. If no blocks happen, no registration is needed, preventing unneeded system calls.
  - On BSD (including OS X):
-    1. `kqueue()` is used by batching the necessary `EV_ONESHOT` registrations with the waiting call, and
+    1. `kqueue()` is used by batching the necessary `EV_ONESHOT` (or `EV_DISPATCH` in "edge-triggered" mode) registrations with the waiting call, and
     2. the count of available bytes on the socket is forwarded all the way to the `struct vk_socket` so that the high-level I/O operations can know what I/O will succeed.
+    3. Registrations are batched with the polling wait (if buffer space is available), so no additional system call overhead is typically needed for event registration.
  - On other POSIX systems:
     1. `poll()` is configured from the same block-list that is used by the other event drivers, and
-    2. is used in an `edge-triggered` manner, although each edge-block needs to be re-registered on each poll call.
+    2. is used in a one-shot manner, like edge-triggering, although each edge-block needs to be re-registered on each poll call.
     3. This means that the smallest block-list needed is used.
-Under moderate load, this is actually faster than `epoll()`.
+    4. Registrations are batched with the polling wait, although all concurrently blocked events need to be re-registered on each poll call.
+Under moderate concurrency levels (that is, about under 1000), even under high load, this is actually faster than `epoll()`, due to its inability to batch registrations with the wait.

-It is even more important in this environment to avoid polling, since it also lowers the overhead of context switching in-process, and the micro-process will continue proceeding with warm caches.
+There is a compounding benefit in this environment to avoid polling, since it also lowers the overhead of context switching in-process, and the micro-process will continue proceeding with warm caches.
 This means that an entire request can often be handled in a single micro-process dispatch.
-Beyond that, a entire pipeline of multiple requests and responses can be handled in a single dispatch.
+Beyond that, an entire pipeline of multiple requests and responses can be handled in a single dispatch.
 This means that both _reactive_ and _batch_ operations have the _same overhead_.

 ### Lockless, Gracefully-Batched Overload